daemonraco/toobasic/docs/usesnippets.md

 * And save it in __ROOTDIR/site/snippets/pager.html__.

 ## Pager Snippet Mananger
 To make things a little more interesting, let's create a model to manage this new snippet.
-Somethig like the next code and store it in __ROOTDIR/site/models/Pager.php__:
+Something like the next code and store it in __ROOTDIR/site/models/Pager.php__:
 ```php
 <?php
 class PagerModel extends \TooBasic\Model {